pallets/click/docs/arguments.rst

             f.write('Hello World!')
         invoke(echo, env={'SRC': 'hello.txt'})

-In that case it can also be a list of different environment variables where the first one is picked.
+In that case, it can also be a list of different environment variables where the first one is picked.

 Generally this feature is not recommended because it can cause a lot of confusion to the user.

-Arguments looking like Options
+Arguments-Like Options
 ------------------------------

 Sometimes you want to process arguments that look like options.
-For instance imagine you have a file named ``-foo.txt``.
-If you pass this as such as an argument click will treat it as an option.
+For instance, imagine you have a file named ``-foo.txt``.
+If you pass this as an argument in this manner, click will treat it as an option.

-To solve this, click does what any POSIX style command line script does and that is to accept the string ``--`` as a separator for options and arguments.
-After the ``--`` marker all further parameters are accepted as arguments.
+To solve this, click does what any POSIX style command line script does, and that is to accept the string ``--`` as a separator for options and arguments.
+After the ``--`` marker, all further parameters are accepted as arguments.

 Example usage: